-The beam spot size on the pair spectrometer converter is about 3.4mm in diameter which is much larger than the projection of the opening angles of produced pairs on the spectrometer's detection planes, as the production angle divergence is typically $m_e/E{\gamma} = 42 - 85 \mu rad$.
-Multiple Coulomb scattering angles, assuming converter thickness $10^{-3}X_o$, are on the order of 55-145 μrad .
-The magnetic field needs to be strong enough because the larger the Int[BdL] of the magnet the more dispersed the electrons and positrons will be on the hodoscope plane and the better the momentum resolution.
-The pole needs to be also wide enough because the width of the pole defines the lowest momentum measureable in the spectrometer.
-A survey of available magnet has been performed and the magnet best suited for our applications selected.
+The electron and positrons are produces with a very narrow opening angle, (typically $m_e/E_v = 42$ - 85 μrad?).
+Therefore the analyzing magnet can have a small gap, but it needs to be strong and requires a wide pole.
+The magnet needs to be strong because the larger the Int[B\dL] of the magnet the more dispersed the electrons and positrons will be on the hodoscope plane and the better the momentum resolution.
+The pole needs to be wide because the width of the pole defines the lowest momentum measureable in the spectrometer.
+Particles below a certain momentum will be scraped off by the vacuum vessel walls at the downstream end of the magnet which is defined by the pole width.
+A survey of available magnets as been performed and the magnet best suited for our applications has been selected.
 This magnet has a pole width of about 600 mm and an effective length of about 1.83 m.
-The exact numbers can only be determined after plates have been designed to reduce the magnet gap from 150 mm to 25-30mm (>10\sigma, where σ -1mm for the beam spot size of 3.4mm).
-The magnet should operate at a field where the iron is not saturated, so the field will be reproducible at 1 in 10^{-4} .
-For this study a 1.64 tesla field is assumed.
-If the magnet is operated at1.63 tesla, electrons/positrons with a momentum of 3.0 GeV have a horizontal displacement at the end of the magnet of 28 cm, so the pole width of ± 30 cm is just sufficient to accept this momentum.
+The exact numbers can only be determined after plates have been designed to reduce the magnet gap from 150 mm to 75mm.
+The magnet should operate at a field where the iron is not saturated, so the field will be reproducible at 1 in 10-4.
+For this study a 1.63 tesla field is assumed.
+If the magnet is operated at 1.63 tesla, electrons/positrons with a momentum of 3.0 GeV have a horizontal displacement at the end of the magnet of 28 cm, so the pole width of $\pm 30$ cm is just sufficient at this momentum.
 The vacuum chamber downstream of the magnet is limited in length to about 1.5 m by space requirements for equipment necessary for the GlueX detector.
 Given the parameters of the magnet the chamber needs to be 1.6m wide at the downstream end.
 One necessary condition on the spectrometer design is that 12 GeV electrons or positrons generated in the converter must be able to pass through the exit window at the end of the vacuum chamber and strike a shielding wall.
 This protects GlueX from unnecessary background.
 With this design 12 GeV electrons or positrons will exit the vacuum chamber 18 cm from photon beam axis leaving sufficient space for a flange to couple the photon beamline and the exit window mount.
 The vacuum chamber is constructed of non-magnetic material (aluminum or stainless steel).
-In summary, a magnet with an effective length L{eff} = 1.829 m, an integrated field strength Int[BdL] =2.991 Tm, an operating field B{max} = 1.64 tesla, and a pole width D_x = ±30 cm is assumed.
+In summary, a magnet with an effective length $L{\rm eff}$ = 1.829 m, an integrated field strength Int[B\dL] =2.991 T\m, an operating field $B{\rm max}$ = 1.64 tesla, and a pole width $D_x$ = $\pm 30$ cm is assumed.
 The vacuum chamber extends 1.5 m beyond the end of the magnet.